Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Simulation study

 \subsection{Results}

-Results of our simulation study are shown in Figures~\ref{fig:sim_ego} -- ~\ref{fig:sim_ind}, for ego-centric, induced subgraph, and one-wave snowball sampling, respectively.
-Each box plot represents the D-statistics computed from $100$ trials, i.e., based on $100$ samples drawn from the underlying networks.
-Two types of networks are studied: those from the Erd\"{o}s-R\'{e}nyi model and those from a block model with two blocks.
-These are two basic models commonly used in network studies (e.g., \citealt[Ch 6]{kolaczyk2009statistical}).
-In the Erd\"{o}s-R\'{e}nyi model, edges are randomly assigned to each pair of vertices with a given probability, i.e. the expected density of the network.
-For the block model, each of the two blocks itself is an Erd\"{o}s-R\'{e}nyi model.
+Results of our simulation study are shown in Figures~\ref{fig:sim_ego}--\ref{fig:sim_ind}, for ego-centric, induced subgraph and one-wave snowball sampling, respectively.
+Each box plot represents the D-statistics computed from $100$ trials, that is, based on $100$ samples drawn from the underlying networks.
+Two types of networks are studied: those from the Erd\"{o}s--R\'{e}nyi model and those from a block model with two blocks.
+These are two basic models commonly used in network studies [e.g., \citet{kolaczyk2009statistical}, Chapter~6].
+In the Erd\"{o}s--R\'{e}nyi model, edges are randomly assigned to each pair of vertices with a given probability, that is, the expected density of the network.
+For the block model, each of the two blocks itself is an Erd\"{o}s--R\'{e}nyi model.
 In addition, vertices from different blocks are connected with some probability too.
-In the simulation, edge probabilities for within the two blocks and between blocks satisfy a ratio of 6:2:1.
+In the simulation, edge probabilities for within the two blocks and between blocks satisfy a ratio of $6\dvtx 2\dvtx 1$.
 For each of the two models, we let the density and $n_v$ change but fix the average degree to be approximately equal.
-In ego-centric and induced subgraph sampling, $n_v \times density = 100$.
-In one-wave snowball sampling, we make $n_v \times density = 10$.
-We have to use lower average degree in one-wave snowball sampling to avoid including all vertices of the true network into the sample.
+In ego-centric and induced subgraph sampling, $n_v \times \mathit{density} = 100$.
+In one-wave snowball sampling, we make $n_v \times \mathit{density} = 10$.
+We have to use a lower average degree in one-wave snowball sampling to avoid including all vertices of the true network into the sample.
 In addition, the sampling rates of $10\%$, $20\%$ and $30\%$ for one-wave snowball sampling indicate the percentage of the total vertices of the two sequential selections.